Text "THE BEST OF BRITISH BRANDS" in white on a maroon background with a white British Royal coat of arms.

 WESTLEY RICHARDS

-Seated in the heart of England’s second city, Birmingham, as they have been since the 1812, Westley Richards Boasts unmistakable English style, unbeatable British quality and exclusive European classics.
-Their country collection brings the finest tweeds, leather, cotton, canvas and wool together to craft traditional shooting and travel kit which is smart enough for any occasion yet rugged enough for every eventuality.
+Based in the heart of Birmingham, Westley Richards has been active since 1812, boasting unmistakable English style and unbeatable British quality.
+The country collection brings together the finest tweeds, leather, cotton, canvas, and wool to craft Westley Richards leather goods and travel kits that are smart enough for any occasion yet rugged enough for every eventuality.

 Frequently Asked Questions